-Eager diners walk up to a broad white-painted front porch surrounded by greenery where they can check in.
+Eager diners walk up to a broad white-painted front porch surrounded by greenery where they can check-in.
 The cozy wicker chairs at the entrance give you a relaxing place to wait if the rest of your party is a bit slower to arrive.
 (Okay, I admit it, I actually dozed off while waiting!)
 It definitely has that dining-in-the-jungle feel.

 We had a party of 11 (with ADRs) and as soon as everyone arrived we were quickly taken to a table large enough for everyone.
-The inside of the restaurant replicates the exotic feeling of that front porch, but has dark wood walls, floors and tables, making the room feel pleasantly cool on a hot day.
+The inside of the restaurant replicates the exotic feeling of that front porch, but has dark wood walls, floors, and tables, making the room feel pleasantly cool on a hot day.

-Our friendly server was one of the best we’ve had: she interacted well with the children, was very knowledgeable about the menu and kept us laughing with jokes and Jungle Cruise stories.
+Our friendly server was one of the best we’ve had: she interacted well with the children, was very knowledgeable about the menu, and kept us laughing with jokes and Jungle Cruise stories.

-The décor fits the story perfectly, with artifacts from the various locations on the Jungle Cruise ride, books with intriguing titles on the library shelves, an exotic butterfly collection and more.
+The décor fits the story perfectly, with artifacts from the various locations on the Jungle Cruise ride, books with intriguing titles on the library shelves, an exotic butterfly collection, and more.
 When the little ones were restless, we took them for walks around the restaurant to see more of the items on display.
 If you enjoy restaurants with plenty to look at, this is likely to become one of your faves!

-You’ll also be entertained by the menu listings: amusing names for the various dishes like “Tastes Like Chicken (because it is!)” and “Trader Sam’s Head on Shrimp” make choosing what you want to eat more fun and remind you of the humour of the Jungle Cruise ride.
+You’ll also be entertained by the menu listings: amusing names for the various dishes like “Tastes Like Chicken (because it is!)” and “Trader Sam’s Head on Shrimp” make choosing what you want to eat more fun and remind you of the humor of the Jungle Cruise ride.
 We also enjoyed the Fanta Melon Frosty drinks (a Coke product from Thailand).
 (And no, you can’t order Beverly here.)